 4. Sexually transmitted infections, other infections and growth in the reproductive system

 Physical changes in the uterus, ovaries and fallopian tubes can impact the ability to get pregnant.
 The most likely of these is a blockage in the fallopian tubes.
 Tubal infection is most likely caused by an organism that starts in the cervix and then goes up into fallopian tubes, the most common: gonorrhoea and chlamydia.
 If left untreated, an infection can cause scarring of the fallopian tubes where the egg and sperm meet.
 Sometimes this blockage can be corrected surgically, but often, when the damage is extensive, fertility doctors will go straight to IVF since it just takes the tubes out of the whole process.
 Other things that can decrease the chances of conceiving are uterine fibroids, polyps, and cysts.

 5. Waiting to get pregnant

-Luckily, we live in a time where women are able to take better control of when they want to have kids.
-“I’m seeing more women freezing their eggs; there’s more awareness in reproductive aging than ever before.” says Dr. Asha.
+Luckily, we live in a time where women can take better control of when they want to have kids.
+“I’m seeing more women freezing their eggs; there’s more awareness in reproductive ageing than ever before,” says Dr Asha.